-checkDataObject Check a list or a compData object for compatibility with the differential expression functions interfaced by compcodeR data.obj A list containing data and condition information, or a compData object.
+checkDataObject Check a list or a compData object for compatibility with the differential expression functions interfaced by compcodeR checkDataObject(data.obj)

 Check if a list or a compData object contains the necessary slots for applying the differential expression functions interfaced by the compcodeR package.
 This function is provided for backward compatibility, see also check\compData and check\compData\results.